 Another amazing discovery for my Blog Series: Undiscovered Spain – Xativa, Spain.
-A charming small town with a marvelous castle in the clouds with alluring views and a touch of the Borgia history.
+A charming small town with a marvelous castle in the clouds and a touch of the Borgia history.
 Check all the details about an epic day trip from Valencia to Xativa.

-While checking out the lists of the most beautiful villages of Valencian Community (still left on my travel bucket list) I came across Jativa (or Xativa in Valencian).
-The name sounded familiar, but so far it was always one of those places “on the way to somewhere”, which I never considered as a must stop.
+While checking out the lists of the most beautiful villages of Valencian Community (still left on my travel bucket list) I came across Jativa, or Xativa in Valencian.
+The name sounded familiar, but I´ve never considered it as a must-stop in the region.

 Due to its strategical location, through centuries Jativa played an important role in the area.
-Nevertheless, the main site of the city is the Jativa Castle.
-You immediately spot it once approaching by car and once you´ve climbed your way to the top – these amazing views blow your mind.
+While approaching the city by car, you immediately spot the Xativa Castle.
+Once you´ve climbed your way to the top – these amazing views blow your mind.
 I couldn´t help the feeling of being in the clouds.
-It´s not the highest mountain I´ve climbed, but probably the plain landscape all around it – which gives you this “out of this world” feeling.
+It´s not the highest mountain I´ve ever climbed, but probably the plain landscape all around it – which gives you this out of this world feeling.

-The Jativa Castle consists of two parts – Castillo Menor and Castillo Mayor – from each one you get a wonderful panorama of another part.
+The Xativa Castle consists of two parts – Castillo Menor and Castillo Mayor – from each one you get a wonderful panorama of another part.
 Honestly, I expected the castle interiors to be empty.
-However, in Castillo Mayor I´ve suddenly discovered some interesting expositions dedicated to the life of locals, caste defense and historical figures of the Valencian Community.
+However, in Castillo Mayor I´ve suddenly discovered a few interesting expositions dedicated to the life of locals, caste defense and historical figures of the Valencian Community.
 So it’s now only about the views – you also get some curious insights into the history of the region.
-That´s even more exciting, right?!

 Who´s never heard of Borgia (Borja in Spanish)?!
 Or in case you haven´t seen The Borgias historical-fiction drama with Jeremy Irons let me share some details.

 Within The Jativa Castle, you could find a small exposition dedicated to Borja.
-Can you believe it all started here and a person born in the small village of Jativa ended up being the Pope of Vatican?!
+Can you believe it all started here and a person born in the small town of Xativa, Spain ended up being the Pope of Vatican?!

 While heading to the top of Castillo Mayor you should stop at the garden (or what´s left from it).
 No flowers around, but the fountains look nice anyway – don´t they?